Dieselnoi studies the history and culture of ancient Egypt, and he is also a collector of Egyptian art.

 Even though in this letter, the word dng (meaning dwarf) is followed by the determinative for a standard dwarf, it is highly likely that this dwarf was, in fact, an African pygmy.
 There is no evidence that the ancient Egyptians made a distinction in their textual references between ethnically short people and their own indigenous, pathologically short people.
 Black tribes in the south were known to keep the nomadic pygmies in captivity to work their lands, so Harkuf may have obtained the dwarf through trade with the local tribes.

 As we can see from the example cited above, ancient Egyptian nobles and kings loved to keep dwarfs and pygmies in their households.
 A large number of them were given expensive burials in close proximity to the tombs of their patrons.
 Most representations of dwarfs date to the Old Kingdom (some fifty tombs at Giza and Saqqara bear depictions of short people), but there are depictions of dwarfs all throughout Egyptian history.
-Some of these dwarfs were able to obtain very high positions in the administration of the kingdom, others had more regular jobs, most commonly jeweler, domestic servant, nurse, entertainer, or animal tender.
+Some of these dwarfs were able to obtain very high positions in the administration of the kingdom, others had more regular jobs, most commonly jewelers, domestic servants, nurses, entertainers, or animal tenders.
 There is no indication that dwarfism was regarded as an inhibiting factor in Egyptian society, in fact, the opposite is true, dwarfs were thought to be special because of the magico-religious significance that was attributed to them.
 Because of their unusual appearance, they were believed to have supernatural powers and to have a special relation to the gods, and they participated in religious rituals where they performed as 'god's dancers.'

 Several elite dwarfs who achieved a high status have names and titles that were preserved and are known to us.
 The number of dwarfs found in the royal cemetery in Abydos is higher than would be expected in a normal population.
-This is an indication that dwarfs were 'imported' from other area's but it is not clear whether the dwarfs and pygmies were bought and sold or if they were paid to do work voluntarily.
+This is an indication that dwarfs were 'imported' from other areas, but it is not clear whether the dwarfs and pygmies were bought and sold or if they were paid to do work voluntarily.
 However, in case a dwarf or pygmy switched their employer it was common that a 'transfer sum' was paid, but there is also proof that in some cases the relation between the master and the dwarf appears to have been of an affectionate nature.

 Dwarf Seneb (4th Dynasty)

 Probably the most well-known dwarf from ancient Egypt is Seneb.
 A famous statue has been preserved where he sits in the pose of a scribe, next to his wife, Senet, who is of normal size.
 Two of Seneb's children stand below him, in the place where his legs would have been if he had been of normal size.
 Seneb served during the fourth dynasty of pharaohs Khufu and Djeder.
-His tomb in Giza was unearthed in 1926, and from the so-called ‘false door’ we know that Seneb held may titles.
-It is possible that Seneb started out as a low ranking attendant and made his way through the ranks, but it is also possible that he was born into a noble family.
+His tomb in Giza was unearthed in 1926, and from the so-called ‘false door’ we know that Seneb held many titles.
+It is possible that Seneb started out as a low-ranking attendant and made his way through the ranks, but it is also possible that he was born into a noble family.
 In his tomb 20 titles are recorded among which:

 - 'Beloved of the King'